Beginners Guide For Crate Training New Puppies

 Remember that this crate training process is about your puppy’s comfort, not your own.

-The reason why you shouldn’t is because it’s a patterned behavior that you are teaching that says a) if I cry, then b) they will let me out.
+You shouldn’t because it’s a patterned behavior that you are teaching that says a) if I cry, then b) they will let me out.

 Don’t teach them this behavior.

-Now that they are going into the crate voluntarily during meals, crate training a dog now kicks into full gear.
+Now that they are going into the crate voluntarily during meals, crate training your dog now kicks into full gear.

 At this phase, you will need to do some testing and tweaking.

-What we mean by that is you will need to get them to go into the crate and leave them in there with the door closed for short periods of time.
+What we mean by that is you will need to get them to go into the crate and leave them in there with the door closed for short periods.

 Again, you need to be patient and adjust the lengths of time and increase the lengths of time during each stay in the crate.

-The hope here is that they will start to see this as their safe place where they are able to hang out and relax for long periods of time.
+The hope here is that they will start to see this as their safe place where they can hang out and relax for long periods.

 Remember the example we used earlier of the child and his or her room?